CSC207-2022F-UofT/UofTinder/README.md

 # Next steps for UofTinder
 Given more time, we would create prettier viewing of user profiles (UI changes) and also add a filter UI option for romantic and friendship users.
+We would also add the ability to view and edit one's own profile.

 #